When Do You Need a Copyright Notice on Software (And Where Do You Place It)?

 If you design or code software, your intellectual property is critical to your business.
 After all, your primary product is your original code.
 If that code is used or misappropriated by a competitor, your business will directly suffer.
-One relatively easy strategy for preventing infringement is the use of copyright notices.
+One relatively easy strategy for deterring copyright infringement is the use of copyright notices.

 Notices can also help you win greater money damages if you successfully sue someone for copying your software.

-Form of Copyright Notice on Software
+Placing a Copyright Notice on Software Products

 There are technical requirements as to what a copyright notice must contain if it's to serve its purpose of preventing an innocent infringer defense ("I had no idea this code belonged to you!").
 The U.S. Copyright Office has published a helpful guide to understanding the permissible text.